The Invisible Architect: Understanding Gravitational Force and Its Cosmic Reign From the gentle fall of an autumn leaf to the majestic dan...

 through the framework of Quantum Field Theory (QFT).

-been striving for decades to develop a theory of quantum gravity that
+have been striving for decades to develop a theory of quantum gravity

-Quantum mechanics suggests that at the incredibly tiny Planck scale
+- Spacetime Foam: Quantum mechanics suggests that at the incredibly

-spacetime itself should not be smooth and continuous.
-Instead, it might be
+meters), spacetime itself should not be smooth and continuous.
+Instead, it

 fluctuating geometries.
 GR assumes a smooth, classical spacetime